SvePu/MyBB-Report-To-Thread/README.md

 * check the plugin settings at configuration

 **Full Update:**
-* uninstall plugin from ACP
+* uninstall plugin from ACP (If you want keep your datacache entries - select NO on uninstall confirmation dialog)
 * unzip new package
 * copy content from "UPLOAD" folder to the forum root on server
 * install & activate the plugn from ACP